bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 An alternative is to keep the static libraries but to "strip" them as per the information below.

-#### Optional - Strip binaries and executables
-Binaries and executables generated in this project have debugging information embedded in them by default.
-A small amount of space (around 20%) can be saved by removing this debugging information using the "strip" command.

-The following command searches through the "cross" subdirectory and "strips" any appropriate files.

-     find cross/ -type f -exec strip {} \;

-"strip" command error messages saying "file format not recognized" are safe to ignore.

 #### Optional - Remove documentation
 Documentation, which is unlikely to be read on the Seagate Central, can